Twelve sales tax tips for small business owners

 Our final sales tax tip looks at the big picture.
 Sales tax collection and remittance is not a profit center.
 It doesn’t make money for your business.

-More and more businesses are turning to sales tax automation to help them accomplish these goals.
-Our cloud-based sales tax software, AvaTax, reduces audit risk with sales tax services that calculate rates, manage exemption certificates, file forms and remit payments.
+Returns for Small Business reduces audit risk with sales tax services that calculate rates, manage exemption certificates, file forms and remit payments.